Boston Beer's Truly Hard Seltzer Has Cowen Buzzing

 Cowen analyst Vivien Azer upgraded Boston Beer Co. from Market Perform to Outperform and raised the price target from $386 to $450.

-The Thesis:
+The Thesis

 Truly has become a staple in the explosive hard seltzer category, and Boston Beer is riding the wave to new heights, Azer said in the upgrade note.
 (See her track record here.)